The Great British Bake Off 2020 line-up – contestants revealed - TheNewsTrace

 From: Edinburgh

 Who’s Peter?
 The youngest contestant in sequence 11, Peter’s inspiration to bake comes from the present itself!
-He has watched each sequence because the first and has been baking critically since he was solely 12 years outdated.
+He has watched each sequence for the reason that first and has been baking critically since he was solely 12 years previous.

-When Peter isn’t baking, he’s both upholding the household’s love of numbers by learning Accounting and Finance at college, or demonstrating his aggressive streak on the badminton courtroom.
-He has been enjoying badminton for a decade and has represented his county within the sport since 2012.
+When Peter isn’t baking, he’s both upholding the household’s love of numbers by finding out Accounting and Finance at college, or demonstrating his aggressive streak on the badminton court docket.
+He has been taking part in badminton for a decade and has represented his county within the sport since 2012.

-What’s his baking type?
-He likes to honour his homeland in his cooking, utilizing Scottish components – together with berries, whisky, oats and honey – at any time when he can.
+What’s his baking model?
+He likes to honour his homeland in his cooking, utilizing Scottish substances – together with berries, whisky, oats and honey – at any time when he can.

 Strengths and weaknesses: “My strengths are time administration and planning.
-My weaknesses are creative ornament and bread baking.”
+My weaknesses are inventive ornament and bread baking.”

 Rowan